TheRenegadeCoder/sample-programs/README.md

 ## Contribute to Every Language

-Currently, the only programs in this repository are Hello World programs.
-Of course, the goal of this project is to provide a variety of code snippets for as many languages as possible.
+The goal of this project is to provide a variety of code snippets for as many languages as possible.

 If you wish to contribute, simply fork the repo and make a pull request